sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/troubleshooting_tips.md

 ### Qwiic Connector Power
 For users having issues with the power to their Qwiic devices, don't forget that <code>GPIO 0</code> controls the power output from the XC6222 LDO regulator to the Qwiic connector.
 Users must toggle <code>GPIO 0</code> high to enable power for the Qwiic connector.
-In order to conserve battery power or in low power applications, users will can toggle <code>GPIO 0</code> low, to disable the power to the Qwiic connector.
+In order to conserve battery power or in low-power applications, users will toggle <code>GPIO 0</code> low, to disable the power to the Qwiic connector.

 !!! note
     <code>GPIO 0</code> is also connected to the <kbd>BOOT</kbd> button.
 Therefore, pressing the <kbd>BOOT</kbd> button will momentarily disable power to the Qwiic connector.

 ### Current Consumption
-For ultra low power projects, these are the current consumption of the individual components, as specified in their datasheet:
+For ultra-low power projects, these are the current consumption of the individual components, as specified in their datasheet:

 <table>
     <tr>